Concerning copyrights, please contact:

 +372 617 7238

-Piret Raud (1971) is a children’s writer and illustrator.
-She graduated from the Estonian Academy of Arts in graphic art, and initially set off on the same path.
-One day, she decided to try her own hand at writing, and has since become the most renowned and most translated children’s author in Estonia.
-Raud has written 17 titles, four of which were first published in Japan and France, and has illustrated more than 40 books.
-Her works have been translated into 12 languages.
-Raud’s writing has received great recognition both at home and abroad: she was included on the 2012 IBBY Honour List, in the 2013 White Ravens catalogue, and was awarded the Estonian Order of the White Star, IV Class in 2016.
+Piret Raud (1971) is the most successful contemporary Estonian children’s writer and illustrator.
+She graduated from the Estonian Academy of Arts in graphic arts, and initially set off on the same path.
+After trying her hand at writing, Raud has since become the most renowned and widely-translated children’s author in Estonia.
+She has written 19 titles (six of which were commissioned by Japanese, French, and British publishers), has been translated into 14 different languages, and has illustrated more than 50 titles.
+Her writing has received spectacular recognition both at home and abroad.
+She was included on the 2012 IBBY Honour List as writer and in 2018 as illustrator, in the 2010 and 2013 White Ravens catalogue, and was awarded the Estonian Order of the White Star, IV Class in 2016.

 I was born in the month of July in 1971 to a family of children’s literature authors in Tallinn, the capital of Estonia.
 I have spent my entire life in Tallinn.
 As a child, I played with friends on the narrow streets of Old Town and in the courtyards of its romantic old buildings.
 I loitered on crumbling stone walls and skulked around dark attics.
 Later, during my studies at the Estonian Academy of Arts, I went around town with a drawing pad under my arm.
 I studied printmaking at the Academy.
 My master’s thesis was done in an old-style copper engraving technique rarely used today.
 I’ve always been fascinated by the world of black-and-white graphics, by small format and fine details.
 The connection between graphics and book illustration is so dense that it is no wonder I ultimately became an illustrator.

 I illustrated other authors’ books for ten years, until one moment, I decided to try my own hand at writing.
 I took part in a children’s manuscript competition, and won.
 The manuscript became a book, which unexpectedly received very good reception.
 The path towards writing was opened.
-As of today, I have illustrated somewhere near 40 children’s books and written fifteen.
 I truly enjoy my work.
 Room for goodness, for humor and happy endings can be found in children’s books.
 It is immensely revitalizing and pleasant to spend a little bit of time every day in a friendly world of my own creation.

 Piret Raud (1971) is one of the most outstanding authors of modern-day Estonian children’s literature, both in terms of diversity and recognition.
 The author originates from a highly cultural background, which explains a thing or two: her mother Aino Pervik and father Eno Raud are some of the most renowned and loved fairy-tale authors in Estonian children’s literature.
 Taking account of Piret’s success foremost in book illustration, one is also reminded of her aunt on her father’s side – Anu Raud, who is a highly esteemed textile artist.